DJ LeMahieu Preview, Player Props: Yankees vs. Red Sox

 Published: Sep.
 11, 2023 at 5:27 AM EDT|Updated: 1 hour ago

-DJ LeMahieu -- .184 average over his past 10 games -- will be in action for the New York Yankees versus the Boston Red Sox, with Kutter Crawford on the mound, on September 11 at 7:10 PM ET.
+On Tuesday, DJ LeMahieu (hitting .184 in his past 10 games) and the New York Yankees play the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
+First pitch is at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Brewers.
+He had a hitless showing in his most recent game (0-for-4) against the Brewers.

 DJ LeMahieu Game Info & Props vs. the Red Sox